 Given this background, I can walk with you if you are committed to a traditional path or if, like growing numbers of us, you are weaving together practices from two or more traditions.
-I will be there to help you discern the way ahead, to help you overcome obstacles, and to suggest new territory for your exploration.
+I will be here to help you discern the way ahead, to help you overcome obstacles, and to suggest new territory for your exploration.
 Mostly I will listen.

 I usually meet with clients for a 60 minute session every other week.
-We can meet in person (if you are in the DC area) or connect by video call.
+We can meet in person (if you are in the Washington, DC area) or connect by video call.
 My rates in most cases range from $65 to $95 per session (click for details).

 If you work with me, you will have